martinobrink/ikea-homelight-api/README.md

 # ikea-homelight-api

 ## Introduction
 This repo provides a simple hosted and dockerized REST service for manipulating IKEA Trådfri smart lights.
 The underlying code for interacting directly with the IKEA Trådfri Gateway is based entirely on [pytradfri](https://github.com/home-assistant-libs/pytradfri).
 Code from this repo has been placed in folder 'docker-baseimage' and is used as a base image to keep my work separated from theirs.
+Please support their great work by starring their repo.

 The REST API exposed by this service allows you to: